remiv1/auditio-infra/SECURITY.md

 If you discover a security vulnerability, please follow these steps:

 1. **Do not open a public issue.**
-2. Email the maintainer directly at [your-email@example.com] with details and steps to reproduce.
+2. Email the maintainer directly at [rverschuur@audit-io.fr] with details and steps to reproduce.
 3. We will acknowledge receipt within 3 business days and work with you to resolve the issue promptly.
 4. Once resolved, we will publish a security advisory and credit you if desired.